-These DIY paper flower tutorials will teach you how to create beautiful flowers that will never wilt and die.
+These DIY paper flower tutorials will teach you how to create beautiful flowers that will never wilt.
 These are perfect decorations for parties, backdrops for weddings, bouquets, and even individual flowers that will look great anywhere in your home.

 Most of these projects are just right for the beginner who would like to learn how to make paper flowers, but there are a few intermediate projects that are great for the eager beginner or someone who's up for a challenge.

 These paper flowers use a variety of materials such as cardstock, scrapbook paper, tissue paper, metallic text-weight paper, and crepe paper.
 You'll be using these materials to make DIY paper flowers like roses, peonies, dahlias, anemones, cherry blossoms, and other pretty flowers that you'll love creating.

 There are both SVG and PDF downloads that include templates of different sizes of petals, leaves, and centers so you can make small, medium, and large papers with text-weight paper.

 When you're ready to create there are step-by-step color photos to help you make this beautiful flower backdrop.

 02 of 11

 Here's another DIY paper flower bouquet from Lia Griffith for PaperPapers.
 This one uses metallic text-weight paper to create a lovely paper rose that you can use as a gift topper, a corsage, or add a stem to make it a complete flower.